AI-14/note-it-down/README.md

     <br/>

 #### <ins>**General**</ins>
-- Built on `OS: Windows 10` using `VSCode`.
+- Built on `OS: Windows 10` using `VSCode`
-- Download/clone this repository using `git clone https://github.com/AI-14/note-it-down.git`.
+- Download/clone this repository using `git clone https://github.com/AI-14/note-it-down.git`
-- `cd note-it-down`.
+- `cd note-it-down`
-- NOTE: First run backend server, then run frontend.
+- NOTE: First run backend server, then run frontend

 #### <ins>**For frontend folder**</ins>
 1. Installation
    - Make sure you have the following versions and softwares/engines installed:
      - `node: >= 16.14.0`
      - `npm: >= 8.3.1`
    - Make sure you are in the project's directory.
-Then run the command `cd frontend`.
+Then run the command `cd frontend`
-   - Then install all dependencies by typing in the terminal `npm install` or `npm i`.
+   - Then install all dependencies by typing in the terminal `npm install` or `npm i`
-   - To install devDependencies, type `npm install --save-dev`.
+   - To install devDependencies, type `npm install --save-dev`

-   > **Note:** _If any dependency is missing or an error shows up, install it using `npm install moduleName`_.
+   > **Note:** _If any dependency is missing or an error shows up, install it using `npm install moduleName`_

 2. Usage
-   - To start the project, type `npm start`.
+   - To start the project, type `npm start`

 #### <ins>**For backend folder**</ins>
 1. Installation
    - Make sure you have the following versions and softwares/engines installed:
      - `python: >= 3.8`
      - `pip: >= 21.3.1`
    - Make sure you are in the project's directory.
-Then run the command `cd backend`.
+Then run the command `cd backend`
-   - Then create a virtual environment using the command `py -m venv yourVenvName` and activate it using `yourVenvName\Scripts\activate.bat`.
+   - Then create a virtual environment using the command `py -m venv yourVenvName` and activate it using `yourVenvName\Scripts\activate.bat`
    - Then run the following command `pip install -r requirements.txt`.
-With this, all the dependencies will be installed in your virtual environment.
+With this, all the dependencies will be installed in your virtual environment
    - Then run the commands:
      - `python manage.py makemigrations`
      - `python manage.py migrate`

-   > **Note:** _If any dependency is missing or an error shows up, install it using `pip install moduleName`_.
+   > **Note:** _If any dependency is missing or an error shows up, install it using `pip install moduleName`_

 2. Usage
-   - To start the project, type `python manage.py runserver`.
+   - To start the project, type `python manage.py runserver`

 #### <ins>**If using Makefile**</ins>
   - You need to have `make` installed in your machine.
 Then run the following commands in cmd: